Integrating Ezidebit with Salesforce using Chargent

 Login with your username and temporary password, and then follow the prompts to change your password.

 Need help?
-Contact Ezidebit through the options given on their Support page.
+Contact Ezidebit through the options given on their FAQ page.

 On your first successful login, you’ll get a prompt to enter a permanent password of your own choosing.
 The password must be:

-In the same email that contains your credentials you also find a Digital Key.
+In the same email that contains your credentials you will also find a Digital Key.
 You will need this to configure the gateway connection in Salesforce.